Sports and Clubs

 Number of Year 6 cohort who can use a range of strokes effectively (for example, front crawl, backstroke and breaststroke)

 Number of Year 6 cohort who can perform safe self-rescue in different water-based situations?

 Schools can choose to use the Primary PE and Sport Premium to provide additional provision for swimming but this must be for activity over and above the national curriculum requirements, but we haven’t used it in this way to date.

 Unfortunately, due to the COVID pandemic and refurbishment of the Leisure Centre, we have been unable to take the children swimming but we will be back in the water this spring!

 Physical Development in Reception

 Physical development in Reception is a slightly broader area than just PE.

 Children will learn skills such as walking, running, skipping, jumping, balancing and not bumping into things.
 As well as developing the gross motor skills that are required to move about safely, children also need to develop control of all the smaller muscles which, for example, move when we pick something up – these take time to develop and come through using and playing with objects such as cutlery, cars, jigsaws, construction activities and other playthings.

-Apart from the free flow curriculum planned to enable the children to access activities designed to develop their physical ability such as those mentioned above, the children will join in with additional activities planned by Miss Griffin and Mr Morley, as well as accessing further experiences in our woodland adventures.
+Apart from the free flow curriculum planned to enable the children to access activities designed to develop their physical ability such as those mentioned above, the children will join in with additional activities planned by Miss Griffin, as well as accessing further experiences in our woodland adventures.